 Faucaria tigrina (Haw.)
-Schwantes is the correct and accepted scientific name for this succulent.
-It was first described as Mesembryanthemum tigrinum by Adrian Hardy Haworth in Observations on the Genus Mesembryanthemum, in two parts in 1795.
-The species was then moved to the genus Faucaria and was first described as Faucaria tigrina by Martin Heinrich Gustav Schwantes in Zeitschrift für Sukkulentenkunde (Berlin) in 1926.
+Schwantes is the correct and accepted scientific name for Tiger Jaws.
+The genus and species were named and described as such by Martin Heinrich Gustav Schwantes in Zeitschrift für Sukkulentenkunde (Berlin) in 1926.
+It was first named and described as Mesembryanthemum tigrinum by Adrian Hardy Haworth in Observations on the Genus Mesembryanthemum, in two parts in 1795.

 Faucaria tigrina is found only within the Albany Thicket of the Eastern Cape Province, South Africa.
 There are only four remaining subpopulations left in the wild due to urban development and overgrazing.
 It is listed as endangered on the Red List of South African Plants.
 The first documented discovery of Faucaria tigrina was during an expedition in 1789 by Francis Masson, who was sent to the Cape by the King of England to collect plants for Kew Royal Botanical Gardens.
 The specimens of F. tigrina were sent to Adrian Haworth, a gardener at Kew, who recognized them as a new species.
 The genus name comes from the Latin word faux meaning jaw and tigrina for tiger.
-The genus has 33 species in total, all occurring within the Eastern and Western Cape provinces of South Africa.
+As I am updating this page on 12-9-20, there are eight species in the genus, all occurring within the Eastern and Western Cape provinces of South Africa.

 The “teeth” are an adaptation of the plant to help collect water vapor from the air and direct it down to the plant’s roots.